Termite Spray Treatment.

 How to prepare for a German roach or ant infestation spray in my home?

-Take out all the things in your kitchen cabinets and cover them or put them in plastic bags and remove everything from the base boards.
-Remove everything from your bathroom cabinets and pick up all the things from the floor of the closets.
-If you follow these instructions, the treatment will be more effective since roaches and other pests hide in these places.
-Also, plan to be out for 3 to 4 hours after the pest control service is done.
+Remove dishes and food inside the kitchen cabinets.
+Cover them or put them inside plastic bags and remove appliances away from the base boards.
+Remove personal items on bathroom cabinets and closet floor.
+By following these instructions, the treatment will be effective since roaches hide in these places.
+Plan to be out for 3 to 4 hours after the pest control service is done.

 No. Fleas are small, wingless that live on animals and feed off their blood.
 Fleas’ signs include scratching, hair loss, ankle bites, red skin and jump on and off their hosts.
-Ticks are much larger and can carry diseases such as Lyme disease and Rocky Mountain spotted fever.
-A tick can’t jump, but it can easily latch to your pet, biting and spreading diseases.
+Ticks are much larger, they can’t jump.
+A tick can be small, have a reddish color (not fed) or bigger, rounder, followed by a grayish color (fed).

 How to keep fleas and ticks away from my pet?